 Young people now grow up in a constant state of debt.
 They can have school lunch debt until they graduate high school, then go on to have student loan debt and credit card debt, and payments continue to snowball as interest adds up.
 As a result of generational economic stressors, home ownership among young people is at a historic low.
-To solve this, Congresswoman proposed the Student Debt to Home Equity Act of 2019 which would create a pilot program that would allow federal loan borrowers to transition student debt into home equity by refinancing and taking a mortgage out on one of the thousands of vacant homes owned by the federal government and local land banks.
+To solve this, Congresswoman Kaptur (D-OH-09) proposed the Student Debt to Home Equity Act of 2019 that would create a pilot program that would allow federal loan borrowers to transition student debt into home equity by refinancing and taking a mortgage out on one of the thousands of vacant homes owned by the federal government and local land banks.
 Friends of Intelligent Democracy supports this pilot program and the expansion to a national program if it proves successful.

 Homelessness leaves 500,000 Americans out on the streets each night while millions of homes stay vacant.
 Amazing advocacy work is being done by groups like the National Alliance to End Homelessness to help create solutions to America’s homelessness problem.
 Friends of Intelligent Democracy supports: